Accessibility

 Car parking

-There are 2 accessible car parking spaces located at Wildlife Wonders in the main car park at the front of the building.
+There are 2 accessible car parking spaces located at Wildlife Wonders in the main car park at the entrance.

 2 accessibility car parking spaces in the Wildlife Wonders car park